plopesc/background_tasks_slides/slides.md

 </code></pre>

 Note:
-* This is something we all are used to see.
-Nothing new
 * Our site succumbed to success
 * Situation does not scale
 * We need to improve the Task 2 performance somehow